Killeen-area gas price average remains steady

 Local prices

-In Killeen on Saturday, Gasbuddy.com users reported the cheapest gas selling for $2.64 per gallon at Walmart, 3400 W. Stan Schlueter Loop.
+In Killeen on Saturday, Gasbuddy.com users reported the cheapest gas selling for $2.63 per gallon at several locations, including Sunoco/Stripes at 2200 E. Stan Schlueter Loop.

-In Copperas Cove, the cheapest gas was reported as selling for $2.65 per gallon at the Murphy USA at 2712 E. Business Highway 190, GasBuddy.com users reported.
+In Copperas Cove, the cheapest gas was reported as selling for $2.65 per gallon at several stations, including 7-Eleven at 501 N. First St., GasBuddy.com users reported.

-The lowest-priced gasoline was last reported as selling for $2.65 per gallon at AAFES on Fort Hood, including 1002 761st Tank Battalion Road according to GasBuddy.com.
+The lowest-priced gasoline was last reported as selling for $2.63 per gallon at AAFES on Fort Hood, including 48830 Clear Creek Road according to GasBuddy.com.

 State, national prices

-The statewide average for a gallon of gasoline is $2.82, which is no change from last week and 93 cents higher than a year ago, according to AAA.
+The statewide average for a gallon of gasoline is $2.81, which is 1 cent cheaper than last week and 95 cents higher than a year ago, according to AAA.

-The national gas price average is $3.18 per gallon, which is the same average as last week, according to the AAA website.
-It is 98 cents higher than a year ago.
+The national gas price average is $3.19 per gallon, which is 1 cent higher than last week, according to the AAA website.
+It is $1.01 higher than a year ago.

 (0) comments